Cycling in Costa Blanca: a cyclist's guide to Denia and Calpe - Cycling Weekly

 Ontinyent is nestled within the Vall d’Albaida region, which also contains the Serra Mariola National Park, and the area is home to newly launched cycling holiday company Escapar.cc.

-The town is just over an hour from Alicante airport (91 kilometres) and being more inland is greener and more luscious compared with some of the craggier coastal locations.
+The town is just over an hour from Alicante airport (91 kilometres) and being more inland is greener and more luscious.
+Temperatures can be a little lower mid summer, with less humidity and you can expect even fewer rainy days too.

 Popular climbs